 Merchants are further organized into clusters; multiple blacksmiths opting to work near to one another, or multiple bakers, or coopers.
 Hence, while giving directions, a citizen might describe their second floor apartment as ‘Brown Building, Confectioner’s Row, Core Throat.’
 Supposedly, the name for this section of the city comes from a joke told by one of the first dozen merchants to encamp around Salzinwuun.
 Between the intermittent roars of the Tarrasque, the constant sounds of work, and the barking of other sellers; the merchant quipped that ‘Success here has less to due with business acumen, and more to do with the strength of one’s throat.’
 Notable Locations The Well of Scales A rowdy, roaring gambling and vice den, most illicit substances can be bought and consumed here but the main attraction is a rotating assortment of beast-beast or beast-man fights.
-While all manner of creature battles here, owner _’s taste favor reptilian or amphibian combatants and he is known to pay incredible bounties for any that bring in new or exotic creatures that fit the bill (and will offer to pay well for any amphibian or reptilian patron for their ‘participation’ regardless of their interest or prowess).
+While all manner of creatures battle here, owner _’s taste favor reptilian or amphibian combatants and he is known to pay incredible bounties for any that bring in new or exotic creatures that fit the bill (and will offer to pay well for any amphibian or reptilian patron for their ‘participation’ regardless of their interest or prowess).
 Small fortunes can be made in enthusiastic betting, and _ has a profitable side-hustle selling monster parts to alchemists (claiming any corpses or ‘loose parts’ as spoils for the ‘house.’

 Skorns Ironworks The renowned (if somewhat unique) forge does steady business in the city.
 Skorn -the dwarven proprietor and his staff- specialize in the sale, repair, and (on occasion) production of metal weapons, armor, and various other implements.
 While metal is largely replaced by bone, horn, and scale as a production material, Skorn (in addition to half a dozen other, smaller shops) are able to carve out a niche for themselves focusing on customers who -for whatever reason- prefer wielding steel.
 Various individuals seeking to hire out of town adventurers or mercenaries frequently use the bulletin boards (or in person greetings) around Skorn’s Ironworks as the majority of his customers are out of towners.